Introduction to Icelandair Saga Class

 Service

-Saga Premium’s cabin crew consistently deliver a polished, courteous, and professional service.
-During our recent flights, we observed that two dedicated crew members—often including the cabin supervisor—attend exclusively to the premium cabin, ensuring a high staff-to-guest ratio.
+Saga Premium’s flight attendants consistently deliver a polished, courteous, and professional service, with a strong emphasis on proactive service.
+During our recent flights, we observed that two dedicated flight attendants – often including the cabin supervisor – attend exclusively to the premium cabin, ensuring a high staff-to-guest ratio and attentive, anticipatory care for each passenger.

 Unlike many airlines, Icelandair’s team eschews trolleys in favor of hand-delivered meals and beverages, a refined approach more often seen in international First Class.
 This results in a more bespoke, unhurried service style.
-Crew circulate frequently throughout the flight, offering top-ups and checking on guests’ comfort, contributing to a warm and discreet hospitality experience.
+Flight attendants circulate frequently throughout the flight, offering top-ups and proactively checking on guests’ comfort, contributing to a warm and discreet hospitality experience.

 Entertainment

-Every Saga Premium seat is equipped with a personal entertainment screen featuring a curated selection of more than 100 films, including new releases, classics, family favorites, and Icelandic cinema.
+Every Saga Premium seat is equipped with a personal entertainment system that features a 10.4-inch touchscreen monitor with audio and video on demand.
+The system offers a curated selection of more than 100 films, including new releases, classics, family favorites, and Icelandic cinema.
 TV series are available with multiple episodes, and there’s a modest audio library focused on Icelandic artists.
-Gaming options are also included for those seeking a diversion.
+Gaming options and an onboard map feature are also included for those seeking a diversion.

-High-quality, noise-cancelling headphones are provided at each seat and collected before landing.
-Saga Premium passengers enjoy complimentary Wi-Fi throughout the flight—a significant plus for business and leisure travelers alike.
+Passengers receive high-quality, noise-canceling headphones and, on North American routes, a sustainable amenity kit featuring Icelandic skincare products.
+Saga Premium passengers enjoy complimentary Wi-Fi throughout the flight – a significant plus for business and leisure travelers alike.

 The Businessclass flight search details Wi-Fi and inflight entertainment offerings for each route and aircraft type.